FERC Enforcement Report Brief 2024

 Issue: FPC Order 561 provides guidance on how to calculate the AFUDC rate as well as the CWIP or RWIP balance to which such rate should be applied.

-AFUDC compliance errors result in recalculating and recording correct balances which could trigger refunds with an impact on future rate base/depreciation consequences.
+AFUDC compliance errors result in recalculating and recording correct balances, which could trigger refunds with an impact on future rate base/depreciation consequences.

 Comment: On every audit, it appears that FERC is going to review the AFUDC calculation as well as the CWIP/RWIP base to which it applies.
 This AFUDC review occurs in virtually every FERC audit whether it be an electric, gas or oil company.
 It would be prudent for companies to check their calculations in this area.

-Issue: During audits, FERC finds many jurisidictional companies have recorded non-operating expenses and functional operating and maintenance expenses in A&G expense accounts thus resulting in errors in calcualting the revenue requirement.
 Examples include lobbying expenses, charitable contributions, storm damage costs to distribution systems, distribution system maintenance expenses, generation function costs, costs of services provided to affiliates, penalties and employment discrimination settlement payments.

-Comment: The FERC USoA differentiates between accounts incurred for expenses recoverable in the ratemaking process and those that are non-recoverable.
 Further, accounts exist for various functions (generating, transmission, distribution) and, if costs are not segregated and reported in the appropriate function, the respective tariffs will not reflect the true cost of service.
-Processes and internal controls should be in place and operate effectively to prevent misclassifications.

 How PwC can help

-PwC’s Complex Accounting & Business Solutions Practice (CABS) specializes in supporting rate regulated entities, improving efficiencies and reducing risk within their regulatory functions.
+PwC’s Complex Accounting & Regulatory Solutions Practice (CARS) specializes in supporting rate regulated entities, improving efficiencies and reducing risk within their regulatory functions.
 Our goal is to help utilities identify solutions that are positive for all stakeholders, improving profitability and fostering positive regulatory outcomes.
 Our team of specialists offer a wide range of bespoke rate case, regulatory and accounting solutions to help solve your most complex business issues.
 We drive value by supporting companies in a variety of areas, including expert testimony, rate case process/controls evaluation, rate case preparation and pre-filing analysis, development of rate design solutions, and assistance with broad array of complex accounting matters.

 Contact us